Democrats Might Have Just Stumbled On A Way To Force Donald Trump To Release His Tax Returns

 There has been a longstanding hostility between Donald Trump and the Democrats over his tax returns.
-Ever since he first announced his presidential campaign, Trump and his lawyers have done everything to keep him from releasing his tax returns.
-While in the beginning, the justification was an ongoing audit of his tax returns, Trump has been more blatant in his refusal to comply with the demands of the Democrats after becoming president.
+Ever since he first announced his presidential campaign, Trump and his lawyers have done everything they can to keep from releasing his tax returns.
+While in the beginning, the justification was an ongoing audit of his tax returns, Trump has been more blatant in his refusal to comply with the demands of the Democrats since becoming president.

-But according to experts, a 1924 law can force the president into releasing his tax returns, according to Politico.
+According to experts, a 1924 law can force the president into releasing his tax returns, according to Politico.
 George K. Yin, Edwin S. Cohen Distinguished Professor of Law and Taxation at the University of Virginia School of Law, argues in a column that Democrats don’t need to subpoena Trump’s tax returns.
 Instead, Yin argues, the Democrats can invoke a 1924 law which makes it mandatory for the Treasury Department to release the returns of any taxpayer if demanded by the House Ways and Means Committee.

-If Treasury Secretary Steven Mnuchin fails to comply with the wishes, as he has done so far by telling House Ways and Means Committee Chairman, Richard Neal, that the Democrats’ reasoning for requesting Trump’s tax returns is contrived, the committee can sue the Treasury Department.
+If Treasury Secretary Steven Mnuchin fails to comply with the wishes, as he has done so far by telling House Ways and Means Committee Chairman Richard Neal that the Democrats’ reasoning for requesting Trump’s tax returns is contrived, the committee can sue the Treasury Department.
 Yin argues that while issuing a subpoena will need the Democrats to express an explicit purpose, suing Mnuchin for not complying with the 1924 law would not require them to state an explicit purpose, based on both the language and background of the law.

 A 1924 law suggests Democrats can sue the Treasury Department if it doesn’t turn over the president’s taxes https://t.co/vGCsoRLQms